Create a plan for current customizations during upgrade to SharePoint 2013

 Is it widely deployed and used?

-Does it do something that you cannot do with standard features in the product?
+Does it do something that you can't do with standard features in the product?

 Is the customization well-designed?